qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

     # Enable restless measurements by setting the run options and data processor
     cal_drag.enable_restless(rep_delay=1e-6)

+    print(cal_drag.analysis.options.data_processor)
+    print(cal_drag.run_options)

+As you can see, a data processor is automatically chosen for the experiment and the appropriate run options are set.
+Note that these run options might be unique to IBM Quantum providers.
+Therefore, execute may fail on non-IBM Quantum providers if the required options are not supported.

 After calling ``enable_restless`` the experiment is ready to be run in a restless mode.
 With a hardware backend this would be done by calling the ``run`` method